 biography

-Born to British parents in Jamaica on September 26, 1941, beautiful Martine Beswick harbored an early desire to be an actress.
+Martine Beswick Born to a British father and Portuguese mother in Jamaica on September 26, 1941, beautiful Martine Beswick harbored an early desire to be an actress.
 The adolescent Beswick began to study acting in Britain in the early 1950s, but she moved back to Jamaica in the late 1950s.
 Beswick won the title "Miss Jamaica" during this period.
 After modeling for a brief period of time, she was spotted by a talent scout in a travelogue.
 The budding actress was briefly considered for a sizeable role in the first James Bond film Dr. No (1962; with Sean Connery and Ursula Andress), but Ursula Andress eventually won the part.
 Nonetheless, Beswick appears in the picture as the dancing girl in the opening credits.

 Martine BeswickMartine Beswick